 'Wonderful, wistful poems that convey their unassuming bravery together with the glamour of the age.'

 Midge Gillies, Amy Johnson, Queen of the Air

 Sisters in Spitfires was supported by Arts Council England.

 Poetry of Flight

-Alison Hill's most recent poetry collection, Sisters in Spitfires, (Indigo Dreams, 2015) celebrates the women who flew with the Air Transport Auxiliary during the Second World War.
+Alison Hill's most recent collection, Sisters in Spitfires, (Indigo Dreams, 2015) celebrates the women who flew with the Air Transport Auxiliary during the Second World War.

-Alison's poetry has appeared in a wide range of magazines and anthologies, including Poems for a Liminal Age and The Pocket Book of Suffrage (Paper Swans Press 2018).
+Alison's poetry has appeared in a range of magazines and anthologies, including Poems for a Liminal Age and The Pocket Book of Suffrage (Paper Swans Press 2018).
 Her poem 'To a Girl on Platform Three' was nominated by SOUTH for the Forward Prize for Best Single Poem and her first full collection, Slate Rising (Indigo Dreams, 2014) was nominated for the TS Eliot Prize.

 Alison set up and ran Rhythm & Muse for ten years and was Kingston Libraries' first Poet in Residence.
 She has devised events and workshops for schools, galleries, museums and libraries and is available for creative projects via Tiger Moth Media.